Law of impermanence (Quote of the Month, June 2011)

 You live your life like a kid who is building a sand castle on the beach.
 You know that it will be washed back into the sea tomorrow – yet, you are doing it anyway, simply for the fun of it.

 Posted on June 30, 2011, in Quote of the Month and tagged achievements, arrogance, desperation, drama, fear, identity, impermanent, Law of impermanence, living with ease, pain, suffering, This too shall pass.
 Bookmark the permalink.
-Leave a Comment.
+Comments Off on Law of impermanence (Quote of the Month, June 2011).